Bill Miller is a melting pot of value investing icons There’s no better description than from Janet Lowe:

 Some of these things aren’t specific to Miller’s style.
 Valuation is standard across the board.
 But remember, Miller doesn’t refer to himself as a value investor.
-This is why the last two principles make sense (from Miller’s site, emphasis mine):
+This is why the last two principles make sense (from Miller’s site):

 Nontraditional: “Intellectual curiosity, adaptive thinking and creativity are important parts of our investment process.
 Our team stays current with numerous nontraditional resources, such as academic and literary journals in the sciences.
 We have also been involved in the Santa Fe Institute for more than 20 years and recently became involved with the London Mathematical Laboratory.
 Incorporating nontraditional inputs into our research and process allows us to view businesses and situations from perspectives that others may not.”

 Flexibility – “Constraints almost always, by definition, impede solutions to optimization problems.
 Our strategies are characterized by their unconstrained formats, and each attempts to maximize the long-term risk-adjusted returns for our investors through its primary objective.”